iiasa/ece-docs/user-guide.rst

 as more detailed regional data like country-level resolution (see :ref:`countries`) or the :ref:`nuts` used by the European Union.

-.. rubric:: Which sectors are covered by the variable template?
+.. rubric:: Which sectors are covered in the variable template?

 The sectoral coverage of the data format is flexible and can be adapted to the needs of the project.
 Read more about the :ref:`variables`.